bhaddacak/bhaddacak.github.io/_pages/palijokes.md

 Some real Pāli jokes, which use puns, have to be read/understood in Pāli.
 Translation will give you little help.
 This can force learners to read them by their own effort.

 I create this page for those who are practicing Pāli.
 Writing jokes is a good practice for informal composition.
 Jokes are short, self-contained, and, of course, funny.
 So, I hope Pāli learners will find materials here useful.

-I am also experimenting with Facebook group.
-So, all the jokes will also be posted in [Pāli Jokes](https://web.facebook.com/groups/palijokes){:target="\_blank"}.
-Feel free to join the group and write some jokes yourselves.

 **Abbreviations:**
 - NAVA (navalikhitaṃ vatthu) = Newly written story